- Add to My Favorites

 Turn up the radio.
 Sing a song.
-Lace up your dancing shoes or pick up a guitar.
-Making and enjoying music can stimulate your brain, trigger memories and emotions, connect you with other people and enrich your life, according to a new report from AARP’s Global Council on Brain Health (GCBH).
+Dance around the room or pick up a guitar.
+Making and enjoying music can stimulate your brain, trigger memories and emotions, connect you with others and enrich your life, according to a report from the Global Council on Brain Health (GCBH).

-Music engages multiple parts of the brain — including those involved in memory, thinking skills, movement, attention, language and emotion — and helps them work together, according to the report, which is based on a review of scientific literature by independent experts.
-But you don’t have to be a scientist to recognize music’s most potent effects, from moving our bodies to unearthing memories and feelings, says council member Jacobo Mintzer, M.D., a professor of health studies at the Medical University of South Carolina.
+How exactly does this happen?
+Music engages multiple parts of the brain and helps them work together, according to the GCBH report, based on a review of scientific literature by independent experts.
+But you don’t have to be a scientist to recognize music’s power to move your body or surface emotions, says council member Jacobo Mintzer, a professor of health professions at the Medical University of South Carolina.

 “When we listen to a tune that has a positive emotional context for us, it automatically brings up memories associated with it,” he says.
-A song from your teenage years might remind you of your first slow dance, while another song might remind you of old friends.
-Even people with dementia respond to music from their past, the report says.
+Even people with dementia respond to music from their past.